'Rachel Murphy - thank you for helping me write this. We've had laughter and tears, and I'm THRILLED with the result!'

 Rachel Murphy is one of the UK's most talented and successful ghost writers.

-She has co-authored twenty-one books to date, eleven of which have been Sunday Times top ten bestsellers.
+She has co-authored twenty-one books to date, twelve of which have been Sunday Times top ten bestsellers.
 Her books have been translated into numerous languages, and have received more than 3,000 five-star reviews on amazon.co.uk.
 They include:

 - What Lies Buried (Endeavour/Octopus UK), with Kerry Daynes, it tells the leading forensic psychologist’s true tales of madness, badness and the misunderstood.